Four of Cups

 Your recent life may have felt like you have been painted into a corner by others.
 It may have felt like you have not got the expected rewards and have stood still while others moved ahead of you.

-A little bit of thought and self-awareness will go a long way here.
+A bit of thought and self-awareness will go a long way here.
 You have what you need already because it is free.
 It is called 'a belief in yourself'.
 Now it is up to you to use it to get ahead!

 As noted in other sections of this table, the real cure is to address the current apathy or disillusionment in your life and take more control.